An aerial image of a power and desalination station in the United Arab Emirates

 "The Water–Energy Nexus in Middle East and North Africa"

 Journal Article, Energy Policy, volume 39, issue 6, pages 4529-4540

-Authors: Afreen Siddiqi, Visting Scholar, Science, Technology, and Public Policy Program, Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Member of the Board, Belfer Center for Science and International Affairs
+Authors: Afreen Siddiqi, Visiting Scholar, Science, Technology, and Public Policy Program, Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Belfer Center for Science and International Affairs

 Extracting, delivering, and disposing water requires energy, and similarly, many processes for extracting and refining various fuel sources and producing electricity use water.
 This so-called 'water–energy nexus', is important to understand due to increasing energy demands and decreasing freshwater supplies in many areas.
 This paper performs a country-level quantitative assessment of this nexus in the MENA region.
 The results show a highly skewed coupling with a relatively weak dependence of energy systems on fresh water, but a strong dependence of water abstraction and production systems on energy.
 In case of Saudi Arabia it is estimated that up to 9% of the total annual electrical energy consumption may be attributed to ground water pumping and desalination.
 Other countries in the Arabian Gulf may be consuming 5–12% or more of total electricity consumption for desalination.
 The results suggest that policy makers should explicitly consider energy implications in water intensive food imports and future restructuring of water demand.
 This will help in making more integrated decisions on water and energy infrastructure systems.
 An integrated assessment may in some cases favor water reuse and changes in the agricultural sector as opposed to the expansion of energy intensive and financially expensive desalination systems.